cajuncoding/GraphQL.AzureFunctionsProxy/README.md

         {
             //When accessing the GraphQL via AzureFunctions this is the path that all Urls will be prefixed with
-            //  as configured in the AzureFunction host.json combined with the HttpTrigger Route binding. options.AzureFunctionsRoutePath = "/api/graphql/playground";
+            //  as configured in the AzureFunction host.json combined with the HttpTrigger Route binding. options.AzureFunctionsRoutePath = "/api/graphql/bcp";
         });
 ```

-#### Additional Playground Usage Notes:
+#### Additional GraphQL IDE *(Banana Cake Pop)* Usage Notes:
-For Playground to function properly, with Azure Functions V2 using the proxy library, you
+For GraphQL IDE *(Banana Cake Pop)* to function properly, with Azure Functions V2 using the proxy library, you
 will have to use Anonymous function security when deployed (for now?).
 This is becuase the HC
 web app does not include the original querystring values for Function token ?code=123 when it
 makes requests for assets so they will fail with 401 Unauthorized.
 Alternatively, a
 Chrome Plugin can be used to set the Token as a header value `x-functions-key`.

 *It works well with the ModHeader Chrome Extension.
 However, to eliminate that dependency, I may
-look into making it easier to serve the Playground from an Anonymous Function (without
+look into making it easier to serve the GraphQL IDE *(Banana Cake Pop)* from an Anonymous Function (without
 exposing the actual data endpoitn) and/or creating  Bookmarklet/Favlet that does
 this without an extension in Chrome as time permits...*

 ## Disclaimers:
-* PlayGround & Schema Download Functionality:
+* GraphQL IDE *(Banana Cake Pop)* & Schema Download Functionality:
-  - There is one key reason that Playground and Schema Download works -- because the DEFAULT values for the GraphQL Options are to Enable them!
+  - There is one key reason that GraphQL IDE *(Banana Cake Pop)* and Schema Download works -- because the DEFAULT values of HotChocolate's GraphQL Options are to Enable them!
   - At this time the AzureFunctionsProxy can enablee/disable the middleware by either wiring up the Middleware or not.
   - But, the HC middleware checks for GraphQL configured options that are set at Configuration build time to see if these are enable/disabled,
-and that is stored on *Endpoint Metadata* that is not accessible (to my knowledge so far) in the Azure Function
+and these options are stored on *Endpoint Metadata* that is **not accessible** (to my knowledge so far) in the Azure Function
   - This is because in Azure Functions (V2) we do not control the routing configuration at the same level of control that
-an Asp.Net Core application has.
+an Asp.Net Core applications do.
-  - However, since the HC defaults are to be `Enabled = true` then it's a non-issue!
+  - However, since the HC defaults are to be `Enabled = true` then it's a non-issue and everything works wonderfully!
 * Subscriptsion were disabled in the example project due to unknown supportability in a
 serverless environment.
   * The StarWars example uses in-memory subscriptions which are incongruent with the serverless